Every hotel booked via hotelsreviewed.com helps to fund the continuation of my ataxia awareness-raising and fundraising activities.

 A wee bit of history:

 I was diagnosed with spinocerebellar ataxia in March 2015.
 Ataxia is, thankfully, a very rare neurological condition which affects communication between brain and body (it affects about 1 in 7,000 of us).
+The easiest way to describe it: it’s like MND in slow motion.

 And it’s incurable.